matijse/cordova-plugin-local-notifications/README.md

 ## How Actions Are Handled

 When you add your action to the notification, the only required field is "text".
 This will display the action button without any icon.
-When the action is clicked it will fire a "click" event, passing into it the entry in the actions array.
-This entry will have an inserted "notification" element containing the rest of the notification.
+When the action is clicked it will fire a "click" event, passing into it the notification.
+The notification will have an inserted "actionClicked" element containing the action that was clicked.
 This allows any key/value inserted into your action element in the actions array to be passed into the handler function.

 ie:

 ```javascript
 cordova.plugins.notification.local.schedule({